 What grade are offered at MAC?

-MAC currently offers sixth and seventh grade for the 2018-2019 school.
+MAC currently offers sixth, seventh, and eighth grade for the 2019-2020 school.
 The school will expand by adding a grade each year with the first senior class graduating in the spring of 2024.

 Is there a cost to attend MAC?